camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/index.md

 evaluate Business Decisions.
 This section describes how to deploy Business Decisions modeled as [DMN decision tables] together with other resources to the repository of the Camunda BPM Platform.
-Deployed decisions can be evaluated using the [Services API].
-Or they can be reference in BPMN processes and CMMN cases.
-Evaluated decision are saved in the [History] for auditing and reporting purpuses.
+Deployed decisions can be evaluated using the [Services API] or they can be referenced in BPMN processes and CMMN cases.
+Evaluated decisions are saved in the [History] for auditing and reporting purposes.

 [Camunda DMN engine]: {{< relref "user-guide/dmn-engine/index.md" >}}
 [DMN decision tables]: {{< relref "reference/dmn11/decision-table/index.md" >}}